elkcityhazard/chef-frank/content/recipes/appetizers/mexican-quesadilla-recipe/index.md

 date: 2019-12-11T01:34:24+00:00

 ---
-Chicken Quesadillas &#8211; a Great Quick Easy Mexican Quesadilla Recipe using Fresh Chicken Breasts and Soft Tortillas.
+Chicken Quesadillas &#8211; a Great Quick Mexican Quesadilla Recipe using Fresh Chicken Breasts and Soft Tortillas.
 Make Fresh [Salsa][1] and [Guacamole][2] if you Desire from our Quick [Easy Mexican Recipes][3].
 Quesadillas are Served for Lunch or Supper.

 ## Chicken Quesadillas Recipe